-1) On 7 November 2018 the Group entered into a loan agreement with Orgenesis Inc., an organisation with which the Group has an existing collaboration agreement.
+- 1) On 7 November 2018 the Group entered into a loan agreement with Orgenesis Inc., an organisation with which the Group has an existing collaboration agreement.
 The loan amount was for not less than US\$1,000,000 with the proceeds of the loan to be used solely for the development of the cell therapy technology in accordance with the plan of the collaboration agreement.
-As at reporting date drawdowns totalling US\$1,000,000 (£692,901) had been made with Hemogenyx Pharmaceuticals LLC receiving the funds.
-The loan carries an interest rate of 2% and has a term of three years.
-Orgenesis has the option to convert both principal and accrued interest into equity in Hemogenyx-Cell at any time prior to maturity.
+Drawdowns totalling US\$1,000,000 had been made with Hemogenyx Pharmaceuticals LLC receiving the funds.
+The loan carried an interest rate of 2% and had a term of three years.
+Orgenesis had the option to convert both principal and accrued interest into equity in Hemogenyx-Cell at any time prior to maturity.
 Hemogenyx-Cell SPRL ("Hemo-Cell") is a wholly owned Belgian entity and was incorporated in April 2019 at which point this loan facility was treated as a borrowing in accordance with the provisions of IAS39.

-2) On 7 November 2018 the Group entered into a loan agreement, through its wholly owned subsidiary

-Immugenyx LLC, with Orgenesis Inc., an organisation with which the Group has an existing collaboration agreement.
+The loan was repaid in full in November 2021. - 2) On 7 November 2018 the Group entered into a loan agreement, through its wholly owned subsidiary Immugenyx LLC, with Orgenesis Inc., an organisation with which the Group has an existing collaboration agreement.
 The loan amount was for not less than US\$1,000,000 with the proceeds of the loan to be used solely for the development of the cell therapy technology in accordance with the plan of the collaboration agreement.
-As at reporting date drawdowns totalling US\$1,000,000 (£753,065) had been made.
-The loan carries an interest rate of 2% and has a term of three years.
-Orgenesis has the option to convert both principal and accrued interest into equity in Immugenyx LLC at any time prior to maturity.
-This loan has been treated in accordance with treated in accordance with the provisions of IAS39.
+Drawdowns totalling US\$1,000,000 had been made.
+The loan carried an interest rate of 2% and had a term of three years.
+Orgenesis had the option to convert both principal and accrued interest into equity in Immugenyx LLC at any time prior to maturity.
+This loan has been treated in accordance with the provisions of IAS39.